Herman Bliden (1878 – 1932) and Family

 They then moved to an apartment in the Beach Road in Sea Point, the address was 18 Ostende, which was a large 2 bedroom unit on about the 3 rd floor looking out over the sea.
 I remember watching the seagulls diving into the sea for a meal.

-Millie was able to travel to the United States to visit her mother, Hannah, and Uncle Harvey Blieden.
+Fanny was able to travel to the United States to visit her mother, Hannah, and Uncle Harvey Blieden.

-In July of 1934, she sailded to the US and got to see her brother, Harvey, just a few months before he died.
+In July of 1934, she sailed to the US and got to see her brother, Harvey, just a few months before he died.
 It was the last time she also saw her mother, who died a few months after her son.

 After Molly Rose died, Fanny devoted her time to Jewish Women’s Charities.